genomewalker/refine-contigs/README.md

-# Misassemblies in acient metagenomic data
+# Misassemblies in ancient metagenomic data

-As a proof of concept we generated synthetic ancient data with [aMGSIM](https://github.com/genomewalker/aMGSIM) from _Methanosarcina bakeri_ MS (4,533,209 nt).
-In total we generated 625,270 PE reads (20X) with a modal read length of 63nt and the following parameters for the Briggs model [0.03, 0.1, 0.01, 0.2].
+As a proof of concept, we generated synthetic ancient data with [aMGSIM](https://github.com/genomewalker/aMGSIM) from _Methanosarcina bakeri_ MS (4,533,209 nt).
+In total, we generated 625,270 PE reads (20X) with a modal read length of 63nt and the following parameters for the Briggs model [0.03, 0.1, 0.01, 0.2].
 We performed three different assemblies:

 - Megahit with default parameters
 - Megahit with fine-tuned parameters
-- Experimental assembly worflow for ancient metagenomic data (Will be public soon)
+- Experimental assembly workflow for ancient metagenomic data (Will be public soon)

 The statistics of the **Megahit with default parameters** for the contigs longer than 1000nt are: